-- Cell phones - iPods and MP3 players - iPads, tablets, and other eReaders - Personal laptops, notebooks, or any other computing devices - Cameras or other photographic equipment, and personal scanning devises - Wearable devices/smart wearables, including smart watches and health wearables with a display - Headphones, headsets, or in-ear headphones such as earbuds - Any other device capable of recording audio, photographic or video content, or capable of viewing or playing back such content
+- Cell phones - iPods and MP3 players - iPads, tablets, and other eReaders - Personal laptops, notebooks, or any other computing devices - Cameras or other photographic equipment, and personal scanning devises - Wearable devices/smart wearables, including smart watches and health wearables with a display - Headphones, headsets, or in-ear headphones, such as earbuds - Any other device capable of recording audio, photographic, or video content, or capable of viewing or playing back such content, or sending/receiving text, audio, or video messages

-If you brought any of these items to the building today, and have not already stored it in your locker or turned it over to me or a school official, you must give it to me now.
+If you brought any of these items to the building today and have not already stored it in your locker or turned it over to me, a test monitor, or a school official, you must give it to me now.
 You may not keep your cell phone or any of these items with you, or near you, including in your pockets, backpack, desk, etc. If you keep a cell phone or any of these items with you, your examination will be invalidated and you will get no score.
 Is there anyone who needs to give me any of these items now?
 [Proctor: repeat list of devices.]